 There’s always a question or two when you’re visiting a website, isn’t there?

-Be proactive in helping visitors by including an FAQ page and touching on some of the most important questions your business receives.
-You’ll connect with visitors more quickly, answer their questions, and satisfy them before they even commit to making a purchase.
+Be proactive in helping visitors by including an FAQ page and touching on some of the most critical questions your business receives.
+As a result, you’ll connect with visitors more quickly, answer their questions, and satisfy them before they even commit to making a purchase.

-After all, anticipating the needs of your customers can go a long, long way.
+After all, anticipating your customers’ needs can go a long, long way.